MyBord/mybord-client/docs/projectManagement.md

     * fix styles of card menu button content
     * fix the bug when deleting a card
     * hovering over card menu button content hides card menu button
+    * fix tooltip when card is on very right side
   * if filtered to e.g. favorites, unfavoriting something should remove it from the result set
+  * figure out why ellipsis aren't aliased
   * when you switch from filters - no card - to no filters, you see the empty card render
   * fix styling when there are only two cards
   * when you first login, cards show before page is done animating?